maptime/maptime-bites/README.md

 Maptime Bites
 =====

 Standalone map examples intended for iframes used in blog posts.
-To add a bite to your site, just add the absolute URL to your iframe code:
+To add a bite to your site, add the absolute URL to your iframe code:
 ```
 <!DOCTYPE html>
 <html>